art-ml/art-ml/README.md

       //<tm b>text</tm> is INVALID

-### q(quote)
+### q
-tag contain same set of characters and tags as p tag does. quote tag can have p tag inside, but can't have tm tags with "q" attribute
+tag contain same set of characters and tags as p tag does. q tag stands for quote and it can have p tag inside, but can't have tm tags with "q" attribute.

     <p>They said </p>
     <q>it cannot be done</q>

 ### ul, ol
-tags very similar to html version. it can only contain li tags inside.
+tags very similar to html version.
+It can only contain li tags inside.

 ### li
 tag is an item for lists(ul, ol tags). can contain text and tm tags. li tag can have same attributes as tm tag do except 'q' attribute.